Laura Gauché

-Laura Gauché (born 4 March 1995 in Moûtiers) is a French World Cup alpine ski racer and specializes in the speed events of downhill and super-G. She made her World Cup debut in January 2014 and has competed in two Winter Olympics and two World Championships.
+Laura Gauché (/fr/; born 4 March 1995) is a French World Cup alpine ski racer who specializes in the speed events of downhill and super-G. She made her World Cup debut in January 2014 and has competed in three Winter Olympics and three World Championships.

 Career

 At the Winter Olympics in 2018, Gauché finished 22nd in the downhill and twelfth in the combined.

 Her first World Cup podium came in February 2023 in a downhill at Crans-Montana, Switzerland.

 Personal life

 Born in Moûtiers, Savoie, Gauché was a student at Middle School Saint Exupery in Bourg-Saint-Maurice, France, and attended High School Jean Moulin in Albertville.
 In 2017, she obtained a two-year diploma in marketing techniques from Annecy University Institutes of Technology.